 Will appeal primarily to scholars and practitioners in dance and performance fields, especially those working with religious iconography and visual culture.
 Also to religious studies scholars with a particular interest in religious expression through performance.
 Accessibly written, it will also appeal to a more general popular audience with interests in personal transformation and spirituality.

-Emily Wright is an independent dancer and scholar in Charlottesville, Virginia.
-She is a contributor to the edited volume Fields in Motion: Ethnography in the Worlds of Dance and her work has been published in Dance, Movement & Spiritualities and the Journal of Emerging Dance Scholarship.
+Emily Wright is assistant professor of dance at Boston Conservatory at Berklee College of Music.
+She holds a Ph.D. in dance from Texas Woman's University and an MFA in dance from Arizona State University.
+She has contributed chapters to the edited volumes Fields in Motion: Ethnography in the Worlds of Dance (2011) and Perspectives in Performing Arts Medicine Practice (2020) and her work has been published in Dance, Movement & Spiritualities and the Journal of Emerging Dance Scholarship.

 Making Christian Movements: Differentiation and Adaptation in Christianity from the Patristic Era to the Middle Ages